p4rkerw/qpcr_design/mm10_Dclk1-ex-L.md

 RefSeq Accession: NM_001357475.1
 ```
 In the image below note how there are multiple transcripts in the gencode tracks.
-The top transcript appears to undergo splicing in the first exon, however, the second exon is more conserved.
-To capture all Dclk1 long isoform transcripts,
-we will make sure that the primers are designed for exon #2.
+The top transcript appears to undergo splicing in the first exon, however, the downstream exons are more conserved.
+To capture all Dclk1 long isoform transcripts, we will make sure that the primers are designed for exon #2.

 ![Screenshot](https://github.com/p4rkerw/qpcr_design/blob/main/genome.ucsc.edu_cgi-bin_hgTracks_db%3Dmm10%26lastVirtModeType%3Ddefault%26lastVirtModeExtraState%3D%26virtModeType%3Ddefault%26virtMode%3D0%26nonVirtPosition%3D%26position%3Dchr3%253A55242364%252D55248273%26hgsid%3D2497334001_sAOcecptudFNpCatouA6iwzKR2jw%20(2).png)

-3. Retrieve the DNA sequence of the gene using the Table Browser tool
+3. Retrieve the whole gene DNA sequence of the gene using the Table Browser tool
 Tools > Table Browser

 ```